Tojima Wants to Be a Kamen Rider: Characters

-Mitsuba's possessive girlfriend who is in truth a female Shocker Combatant originally sent to spy on him.
-She eventually genuinely falls deeply in love with Mistuba, which allows her to break Shocker's brainwashing.
-She does not remember anything before becoming a Combatant.
+Mitsuba's possessive girlfriend who is in truth a Shocker Combatant originally sent to spy on him, though she soon genuinely falls deeply in love with Mitsuba, which allows her to break Shocker's brainwashing.
+Despite no longer being brainwashed, she is still able to receive psychic signals from other Combatants.
+She does not remember anything of her life before becoming a Combatant, but is sure the Bat Man was the one who converted her.
+Like all Combatants, she transforms into her Combatant form by performing the Shocker salute and shouting "Yeee!" (イーッ, Ī).